temee0/Coffee-Beans-Sales-Analysis-Project/README.md

 #### 3. Global Snapshot:
 How are our customers spread out across the US, UK, and Ireland?
 #### 4. Loyalty Rewards:
-How many customers are part of our loyalty program, and how much are they spending?
+How many customers should be part of our loyalty program?
 #### 5. Engagement Challenge:
 How many customers haven't placed an order yet, and what strategies can we use to encourage them?
 #### 6. Discount Eligibility: